Periyapattinam Jewish Inscription

-Valantaravai inscription (c.13th century AD) is a medieval merchant guild inscription discovered from near Valantaravai, Ramanathapuram in Tamil Nadu in southern India.
-The epigraph is one of the rare records mentioning early Jewish, Christian and Muslim presence in southern India.
-It dates to the period of ascendancy of the Ainnutruvar or Ayyavole Five Hundred merchant guild in south India (incorporating manigramam and anjuvannam).
+Periyapattinam Jewish Inscription (c.13th century AD), also Valantaravai inscription, is a medieval merchant guild inscription discovered from near Valantaravai, Ramanathapuram in Tamil Nadu in southern India.
+The record was originally installed on the Periyapattinam beach.

+The epigraph mentions details of the land donated to certain 'Cutapalli' ('the Jewish Synagogue') at Periyapattinam.
+It is one of the rare records mentioning early Jewish, Christian and Muslim presence in southern India. and dates to the period of ascendancy of the Ainnutruvar or Ayyavole Five Hundred merchant guild in south India (incorporating manigramam and anjuvannam).

+The settlement of 'Peryapatnam' is traditionally listed as one of the first Jewish settlements in southern India.
+An undated Hebrew language inscription was previously found at Periyapattinam.
+The Valantaravai record incidentally mentions certain "tarisapalli" or the Christian church (similar to the Quilon Syrian copper plates from Kerala).
+A tombstone with a Hebrew inscription was found in an unused well in a coconut farm near Periyapattinam in 2024.
+The marker is dated in multiple eras (including Shvat 1536/1537 of the Seleucid era, corresponding to 1224/1225 AD).

+Material and contents

-The record is inscribed on the four sides of a stone pillar (3 feet long and one foot wide) in Tamil language (21+14+15+[...]).
+The record is inscribed on the four sides of a stone pillar (3 feet x 1 foot) in Tamil language (21+14+15+[...]).
 The characters on the last side are illegible.
 The inscription (undated) can be paleographically dated to c.
 1200-1250 AD.
-The stone pillar was originally situated on the Periyapattinam beach.
+The stone pillar (bearing the inscription) was originally situated on the Periyapattinam beach.

 The inscription begins with the traditional invocation 'Swasti Sri' ('Hail Prosperity').
-It mentions details of the land donated to certain 'Cutapalli' alias 'Ainnutruvar Perumpalli' (the 'Jewish Synagogue' alias 'the Great Synagogue of the Ainnutruvar Merchant Guild').
+It mentions details of the land donated to certain 'Cutapalli' ('the Jewish Synagogue') alias 'Ainnutruvar Perumpalli' ('the Great Synagogue of the Ainnutruvar Merchant Guild').

+The boundaries of the land or plot donated to the synagogue in Periyapattinam are also described.